Flights to South Sudan

 Airlines flying to South Sudan

 When planning your trip to South Sudan, you have several airline options to consider.
-A total of 8 airlines offer direct flights to the country — none of which are low-cost airlines.
-Major airlines include Kush Air Uganda and Ethiopian Airlines.
-Together they operate more than half (64%) of all scheduled flights in April.
+A total of 7 airlines offer direct flights to the country — none of which are low-cost airlines.
+Major airlines include Ethiopian Airlines and Uganda Airlines.
+Together they operate more than half (62%) of all scheduled flights in June.

 Below is an overview of the airlines that offer their services, ranked by popularity.